coder-9999/grok_sdi_educative/notes-lsm-trees.md

   - optimized for write performance, done at the expense of reads, which have to retrieve multiple data record versions and reconcile them
   - write operations to disk are sequential( writes are appended to memtables and written to disk sequentially)
   - Require maintainece since many files get accumated on disk and reads need to read many SStables to return results + space ampilfication due to redundant records, hence, periodic compaction needed to keep only live records
+  - Concurremcy???
+Concurrent access is possible without any locks since the structures are immutable

 Compaction
   - Merging and reconcilation for disk resident SSTables done using multiway merge sort/ m- way merge sort where m is the number of SStables being merged